101 W. 12th St., New York, NY 10011

 Our team bases their care on evidence-based literature including the 2014 ”Obstetric Care Consensus” and the 2017 “Approaches to Limit Intervention During Labor and Birth”.
 These two documents discuss our core value of assessing “ the short-term and long-term tradeoffs between cesarean and vaginal delivery as well as the safe and appropriate opportunities to prevent overuse of cesarean delivery, particularly primary cesarean delivery.”
 Village Maternity recognizes women deserve minimum intervention with maximum safety and positive experience.

 Most babies tolerate labor quite well, but some do not.
-We offer wireless electronic fetal monitoring (sometimes called telemetry) which continuously evaluates the baby’s status while allowing the mother freedom to move about as she wishes, even into the shower.
-Not every labor requires this level of surveillance.
-Intermittent checks of the baby’s heartbeat may be adequate reassurance in uncomplicated labors but if continuous monitoring is needed it is available without confining the mother to bed
+We offer wireless electronic fetal monitoring (sometimes called telemetry), which continuously evaluates the baby’s status while allowing the mother freedom to move about as she wishes, even into the shower.
+However, not every labor requires this level of surveillance.
+Intermittent checks of the baby’s heartbeat may be adequate reassurance in uncomplicated labors, but if continuous monitoring is needed, it is available without confining the mother to bed.